sergueik/springboot_study/basic-perl-cgi/README.md

 ```
 ### Running Angular part from filesystem

-one can start the page in th browser from file explorer via:
+one can start the page in th browser from file explorer via URI:

 ```cmd
 file:///C:/developer/sergueik/springboot_study/basic-perl-cgi/html/inventory.html